See, Play and Learn

 - Learning Disabilities (National Institute of Neurological Disorders and Stroke) Also in Spanish

-- Learning Disorders: Know the Signs, How to Help (Mayo Foundation for Medical Education and Research) Also in Spanish
+- Learning Disorders Can Make It Hard for a Child to Read, Write or Do Simple Math.
+Know the Symptoms and Find Out What You Can Do.
+(Mayo Foundation for Medical Education and Research) Also in Spanish

-- What Are Learning Disabilities?
-(National Institute of Child Health and Human Development) Also in Spanish
+- What Are Some Signs of Learning Disabilities?
+(Eunice Kennedy Shriver National Institute of Child Health and Human Development) Also in Spanish

 Treatments and Therapies

 - What Are the Treatments for Learning Disabilities?
-(National Institute of Child Health and Human Development) Also in Spanish
+(Eunice Kennedy Shriver National Institute of Child Health and Human Development) Also in Spanish

 - Individualized Education Plans (IEPs) (For Parents) (Nemours Foundation) Also in Spanish